Steve Bellán: Professional career

 Nicknamed "The Cuban Sylph" for his elegant and stylistic play as a third baseman, Bellán joined the Troy Haymakers in 1869, while the team was member of the NABBP and still an amateur team. to 1872 for the Troy Haymakers.
 He played with the Haymakers through the 1869 and 1870 seasons when professionalism was officially permitted.
 The Haymakers then became a charter member of the NAPBBP in 1871, and Bellán played in all 29 of their games, 28 of them at third base, and one at shortstop.
 In 128 at bats, he collected 32 hits, hit three doubles, three triples, scored 26 runs, and had a .250 batting average.
 His nine bases on balls that season placed him eighth among the league leaders.

 In 1872, Bellán played in 23 of the 25 games that the Haymakers games, while appearing at third base, shortstop, and in center field.
 He collected 30 hits, with four doubles, and had a .261 batting average.
 After the 1872 season, the Haymakers folded, and Bellán signed with the New York Mutuals for the 1873 season.
 He played eight games for the Mutuals, splitting his time at third and second base.
 His career statistics for his NAPBBP career include: a batting average of .252, 69 hits, 52 runs scored, 42 RBIs, nine doubles, three triples, and five stolen bases in 60 games.

 Cuba

 From 1878 to 1886 Bellán served as both player and manager for the recently founded Havana baseball team.
 His is recognized by many to be the true "father" of Cuban baseball for his role in organizing the first baseball game in Cuba on December 27, 1874.
 In that game, Club Habana defeated Club Matanzas, 51–9, in nine innings, with Bellán hitting three home runs.
 Bellán piloted Habana to three Cuban League baseball championships (1878–79, 1879–80, and 1882–83).

-Estevan "Steve" Bellán died on August 8, 1932, at the age of 82, in Havana, Cuba.
+Esteban "Steve" Bellán died on August 8, 1932, at the age of 82, in Havana, Cuba.

 He was inducted by the Fordham University Hall of Fame, 1989-90 and is also a member of Fordham Prep's Hall of Honor.